 These days, people are more likely to use their mobile devices than their computers to access content.
 Whether it’s reading a blog, watching a video, paying bills, or any other activity one typically does online, it’s far more likely to be done on a smartphone or tablet than a desktop or laptop.

-Because so many people rely on mobile, marketers have spent a great deal of time and money attempting to figure out a mobile marketing strategy, and develop websites and content that is well suited to mobile devices and a good user experience.
+Since so many people rely on mobile, marketers have spent a great deal of time and money attempting to figure out a mobile marketing strategy, and develop websites and content that is well suited to mobile devices and a good user experience.

 The Animation Trend and Mobile